-The thing is that it doesn’t rain that often in Italy at all, but when it does, it pours and you can’t waste half a day of your life being stuck in your room and waiting for the clouds to move over.
+The thing is that it doesn’t rain that often in Italy at all, but when it does, it pours and you can’t waste a portion of your Italian trip being stuck in your room and waiting for the clouds to move over.

 There are many things to do on a rainy day in Italy.
 One of them is simply to go out and enjoy the beauty of the Italian cities and countryside when they are at their wettest.